 No, the Netgear CM1000 is a standalone modem that needs to work separately with a router to offer wireless capabilities.
 And a gigabit LAN port actually comes in handy if you want to pair the modem to the WAN port of the router.

 The associated Quality of Service allows the modem to prioritize traffic to the devices that want it the most.
 With QoS on offer, the modem powers the best quality of transmission to the router and lets the wireless device take it from there.

 The CM1000 can easily support max speeds of up to 1000Mbps, provided you have Cox or Spectrum as the preferred ISP.
 For Comcast Xfinity, however, you might only be able to churn out 800Mbps at max.
 I tried connecting it with a Gig-internet plan from Xfinity, which maxed out at 750Mbps.

 The Netgear CM1000 might not seem like much, but it is a highly resourceful modem.
-Led by the best DOCSIS standard and a high-speed Ethernet port, the modem is minimally effective.
+Led by the best DOCSIS standard and a high-speed Ethernet port, the device is minimally effective.

-Suggested Read: Netgear CM1000 vs. Arris SB8200
+Also Read: Netgear CM1000 vs ARRIS SB8200

 Leave a Reply